By RWT

 The Gospel

-The Charlie Kirk memorial was possibly the widest spread message of the gospel ever presented to the world, both to Christians and non-Christians alike.
+The Charlie Kirk memorial was possibly the widest spread gospel message ever presented to the world to Christians and non-Christians alike.
 Charlie Kirk in his death probably got the message out to more non-Christians than during his entire life.
 Millions who have never heard the truth now have.

 A God-Honoring Government